We compared coated surfaces and the benefits of moisture management to understand how to know when a coating is hydrophobic. Here's what we learned.

 The contribution of hydrophobicity, water repelling surface energy and it's relationship to process fluids can have far ranging impacts to products and processes.
-Surface interaction can impact corrosion, fouling, analytical sampling results, and filtration in produced water applications.
+Surface interaction can impact corrosion, fouling, analytical sampling results, filtration and medical device performance.
 So it's important to understand how surface energy relates to hydrophobicity and to measure and manage the surface energy of coatings or surfaces.

 Have a question about this blog or moisture resistance?
 Click the box below to discuss your application with one of our coating scientists.

 How to measure water repelling properties on a surface